tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-Blob.md

 -   `x-ms-blob-sequence-number (for page blobs only)`

--   `x-ms- committed-block-count (for append blobs only, and for version 2015-02-21 only)`
+-   `x-ms-committed-block-count (for append blobs only, and for version 2015-02-21 only)`

 The source blob's committed block list is also copied to the destination blob, if the blob is a block blob.
 Any uncommitted blocks are not copied.